-I am an associate professor in the Mathematics Department at the University of Oregon.
+I am a professor of mathematics at the University of Oregon.
+During the 2024-2025 academic year, I will be at the Institute for Advanced Study in Princeton.
 I enjoy learning about different topics and collaborating with others at the intersections of our expertise.
 This is part of what attracted me to my area of research in number theory, which relies on many flavors of math.
-Much of my work concerns automorphic forms and L-functions, which link seemingly disparate data.
+Much of my research concerns automorphic forms and L-functions, which link seemingly disparate data.
 I especially focus on algebraic and p-adic aspects.

-Further afield, I enjoy combining my interests in mathematics with other areas, including improv(isational theater), museums, and interdisciplinary applications.
-Some community-focused projects I am leading include:
+I enjoy combining my interests in mathematics with other areas, including improv(isational theater) and museums.
+I serve on the Advisory Board of the Seattle Universal Math Museum.

 photo taken by Miles Truesdell